 [Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

-I will publish hands-on procedures using Amazon Bedrock AgentCore's Managed Harness!
-Centered around the AWS console, you can build AI agents and experience agent behavior combining Browser, Code Interpreter, and RAG tools.
+I will publish hands-on instructions using Amazon Bedrock AgentCore's Managed Harness!
+You can build AI agents centered around the AWS console and experience agent behavior combining Browser, Code Interpreter, and RAG tools.

 2026.05.26